 Specialized do of course offer a clipless version of the 2FO DH.
 It gets many of the same features as the flat shoe described above, including the 3rd Gen SlipNot rubber, the XPEL hydrophobic mesh uppers, and cushioned EVA foam mid-sole.

 For clipless shoes especially, having a solid connection between the cleat box and the sole is really important for power transfer.
-For this reason, Specialized have added their proprietary Stiff Lollipop nylon composite plate to the DH shoe.
+For this reason, Specialized has added their proprietary Stiff Lollipop nylon composite plate to the DH shoe.

 They’ve designed the cleat box to be as accessible as possible, widening and chamfering it to aid clipping in.
 In comparison to the previous 2FOs, the cleat box is also extended rearward by 4mm to give a more rearward cleat position.
 The two-bolt cleat pattern is said to fit all major mountain pedals.